Ayo288888/PEARLAW-COOPERATE-site/README.md

 - `lib`: Utility functions, types, and mock data.
 - `payload.config.ts`: Main configuration file for Payload CMS.

-## Deployment

-This project is designed to be deployed on platforms that support Next.js, such as Vercel.

-### Vercel Deployment

-1. Push your code to a Git repository (GitHub, GitLab, Bitbucket).
-2. Import the project into Vercel.
-3. Add the environment variables (`DATABASE_URL`, `PAYLOAD_SECRET`, `NEXT_PUBLIC_SERVER_URL`) in the Vercel project settings.
-4. Deploy.

-**Note:** Ensure your PostgreSQL database is accessible from the deployment environment.

 ## Development Notes

-- **Responsive Design:** The site is built mobile-first using Tailwind CSS classes.
-- **Rich Text:** The blog uses the Lexical editor for rich text content, which is serialized to HTML/JSX on the frontend.
 - **Mock Data:** Some sections of the site currently use mock data located in `lib/mock-data.ts`.
 This allows for rapid UI development and can be progressively replaced with CMS data as needed.